Top 10 Reasons Not to Be Scared of Mice!

 Phobia (noun): a persistent, irrational fear of a specific object, activity, or situation that leads to a compelling desire to avoid it.

-I was so excited when I got my first mice.
+I was so excited when I got my first mice at the age of 12.
 I’d wanted them ever since I could remember, having always loved anything small and fluffy.
-But it soon sprang to my attention (when my Nanna almost literally jumped out of her skin at the sight of my mice) that not all people are of the same opinion.
-Of course, the next question that sprung to mind was: “But why?”
+But it soon sprang to my attention (when my Nanna almost jumped out of her skin at the sight of my mice) that not all people are of the same opinion.
+Of course, the next question that immediately sprung to mind was: “But why?”

-So Here Are 10 Reasons I Believe You Shouldn't Be Scared of Mice
+So, Here Are 10 Reasons Why I Believe You Shouldn't Be Scared of Mice